Constant bearing, decreasing range: Visual clues

-When a non-moving background (typically the shore line) is present, CBDR situations can but not always be recognized by the fact that some part of the moving target vessel is not visually moving against the background.
+When a non-moving background (typically the shoreline) is present, CBDR situations can usually be recognized by observing that some part of the moving target vessel is not visually moving against the background.
 On the other hand, if the target vessel visually moves forward against the background, with relative bearing decreasing, then the target vessel will pass in front of the observing vessel and there is no risk of collision, provided both vessels maintain constant speed and course.
-Similarly, if the target vessel visually moves backwards against the background, with relative bearing increasing, the target vessel will pass behind the observing vessel.
-However, this method of recognizing non-CBDR conditions is only true for relatively small observing vessels.
+Similarly, if the target vessel visually moves backward against the background, with relative bearing increasing, the target vessel will pass behind the observing vessel.
+However, this method of recognizing non-CBDR conditions is only accurate for relatively small observing vessels.
 With larger vessels, only an observer positioned near the bow can reliably make the first conclusion, whereas the second conclusion can only be left to an observer positioned near the stern.

+When objects are on a collision course, they can appear stationary to each other.
+This is particularly hazardous in aviation.
+Human vision is drawn to motion, so the conditions for mid-air collision can be difficult to detect by eye.
+An incoming plane can appear as a small motionless speck for a while, then suddenly bloom into a large mass when it is likely too late to avoid.
+This is called the blossom effect.